 In a larger sense we will also address some of the broader policy and legal issues confronting the American Criminal Justice system from an ethics perspective to include such areas as crime control versus due process considerations, law enforcement subculture, the dilemmas surrounding plea bargaining, the death penalty, law enforcement corruption and ethical leadership issues.
-To some extent we will also cover some of the more contemporary techniques of law enforcement to include undercover operations, the use of informants, deceptive interrogation methodologies as well as various "privacy" and due process issues that have taken on additional significance since the World Trade Center and Pentagon attacks of 9/11.
+To some extent we will also cover some of the more contemporary techniques of law enforcement to include the use of discretion, the abuse of authority, the use of force, excessive use of force, unfair and bias based policing practices, hiring and firing of police personnel, internal affairs / personnel investigations, undercover operations, the use of informants, deceptive interrogation methodologies as well as various "privacy" and due process issues.

 The course will be approached from an applied ethics prospective.
-That is, after learning and discussing the major moral and ethical systems which have evolved in Western Civilizations to include Utilitarianism and Ethical Formalism, we will explore these principles as they relate to the various components of the criminal justice system to include law enforcement, the courts and corrections.
+That is, after learning and discussing the major moral and ethical systems which have evolved in Western Civilizations to include, Virtue Ethics, Utilitarianism and Ethical Formalism, we will explore these principles as they relate to the various components of the criminal justice system to include law enforcement, the courts and corrections.